-Generic Name: naratriptan (Pronunciation: NAR a TRIP tan)
+Generic Name: naratriptan

 What is naratriptan (Amerge)?

 Naratriptan is a headache medicine that narrows blood vessels around the brain.
-Naratriptan also reduces substances in the body that can trigger headache pain, nausea, sensitivity to light and sound, and other migraine symptoms.
+Naratriptan also reduces substances in the body that can trigger headache pain, sensitivity to light and sound, and other migraine symptoms.

 Naratriptan should not be used to treat a common tension headache, a headache that causes loss of movement on one side of your body, or any headache that seems to be different from your usual migraine headaches.
-Use this medication only if your condition has been confirmed by a doctor as migraine headaches.
+Use this medicine only if your condition has been confirmed by a doctor as migraine headaches.

 Naratriptan may also be used for purposes not listed in this medication guide.